 As the world becomes increasingly globalized and more and more businesses are choosing to expand into new territories, Australia is becoming a firm favorite thanks to its unbeatable economic performance and stability.
-Indeed, with an average GDP growth forecast of around 2.0% per year and a GDP measuring in at US$1.323 trillion according to latest figures, the country is one to be reckoned with and makes sound financial sense to foreign investors.
+Indeed, with an average GDP growth forecast of around 1.5% in 2024 and a $1.724 trillion (PPP; 2023) according to latest figures, the country is one to be reckoned with and makes sound financial sense to foreign investors.

 Trade between Australia and Latin America is another reason why entrepreneurs are flocking to the country, with free trade agreements allowing access to many of the world’s most exclusive and lucrative economies, including Europe, the United Kingdom, and China.